-One of my fist jobs as a student was at the administration department of a services organization.
-The organization provided repair services for household equipment like washing machines, dish washers and vacuum cleaners.
-It was my job to register the daily pile of order forms – with hand written time and material registration – into the order system.
+One of my first jobs as a student was in the administration department of a services organization.
+The organization provided repair services for household equipment like washing machines, dishwashers and vacuum cleaners.
+It was my job to register the daily pile of order forms – with handwritten time and material registration – into the order system.
 When that was done, I had to create an export of those orders, print them out and type in the data into the billing system.
-At the end of the day my colleague and I would print reports from both systems and verify our actions.
+At the end of the day, my colleague and I would print reports from both systems and verify our actions.
 Then we would provide the prints to our supervisor, who would go through our numbers again.
-In case of corrections we needed to repeat the whole cycle, until everything was correct.
+In case of corrections, we needed to repeat the whole cycle, until everything was correct.
 Or seemed to be correct.
-Back in the 90’s this process ran 8 hours a day, with two people typing in the data and transferring data from one system to the other and one person doing the final checks.
+Back in the 90’s, this process ran 8 hours a day, with two people typing in the data and transferring data from one system to the other and one person doing the final checks.

 As you can imagine this whole process was not only very repetitive and dull, it was also error-prone.
 Every order took approximately 5 – 10 minutes to be fully processed.
 I remember at some point I made the joke that I felt like a robot, doing the same thing over and over again.
 After just two weeks I quit this job and became a part-time postman, a role which I considered more challenging and less dull.

 Robots Never Sleep and Never Get Bored

 So here we are, 25 years later, in the era of robotics.
 It is fascinating to think how much has changed around us.
 Still, a lot of processes remain unchanged in essence.
 Let’s take a new look at our case of the invoicing process at the repair services organization.
 The process consists of the following activities:

 - Service engineer registers time and material on the order form.

 - Time and material costs are registered in the invoicing system.

 - A bill is created for the customer.